Mac King

 Mac King (born December 2, 1959) is an American magician who has performed on television specials, often as a co-host.
 He has his own family-friendly show, "The Mac King Comedy Magic Show", at the Excalibur Hotel and Casino in the Thunderland Showroom, in Las Vegas, Nevada.
 King's show is currently the longest running one-man show in the history of Las Vegas.

 Career

 After college graduation King began touring the comedy clubs with his one-man comedy magic act.
 Over the next nineteen years his career took off, to such an extent that for years he did over 200 shows a year.

 In the nineties he began to do television specials, and to appear at Las Vegas casinos.

 In January 2000, King became a permanent act at Harrah's, performing 10 shows a week.

 In addition to the TV specials and Harrah's performances, King performs at more than 60 private corporate events each year.
 Some of his better-known effects involve goldfish, Fig Newtons, and a yellow raincoat he claims is a magic cloak of invisibility.

-On June 4, 2021, it was announced Mac King will move from Harrah's Las Vegas after 20 years to Excalibur.

-On-stage accident

-One of King's most memorable moments occurred while performing his cut-and-restored rope routine.
-King has said that one of his biggest pet peeves is that some magicians use dull scissors, and he makes it a point to keep his scissors razor sharp.
-While performing the routine, he accidentally severed the tip of his thumb.
-He quickly tried to stop the bleeding by wrapping his thumb in tape, but the injury was too severe.
-He asked the audience if there was a nurse present, and a nurse stepped forward.
-She managed to stop the bleeding.
-King continued with his show and finished his second show later that evening before going to the hospital to have his injury treated.
+In 2021 Mac King moved to the Excalibur after 20 years at Harrah's Las Vegas.